Flowminder/FlowKit/docs/source/2-install.md

     - Add the user to the group.

-The user can then log in and generate a token:
+The user can then log into FlowAuth and generate a token (see the [analyst page](./3-analyst.md#flowauth) for instructions).

-1. Log into FlowAuth (<a href="http://localhost:8000/" target="_blank">http://localhost:8000</a>) using the username and password created by the administrator.

-2. Optionally, click on the person icon (top right) and reset password.

-3. Select the server under "My Servers".

-4. Click the '+' icon to add a token, and give it a name (and optionally change the expiry and permissions).
-And Save.

-5. Click "TOKEN" to display the token string.
-Take a copy.

 ### FlowClient <a name="flowclient"> </a>